That sticky, yellowish goo that sometimes comes out of your ears can be a bit gross, but it’s actually a vital part of your body’s natural defences.

 There are also some even less effective methods such as ear candling.

-Although earwax can sometimes cause problems with your ears, it exists to help maintain healthy outer ears and to protect your hearing equipment from damage and infection.
+Although earwax can sometimes cause problems with your ears, it exists to help maintain healthy ears and protects them from damage and infection.

 Prioritising your ear health with regular checkups with a medical professional is a surefire way to preserve your ear health and avoid any problems that could lead to lasting effects.

-Hopefully, this article has cleared up some questions you may have had, like what is the purpose of earwax, and how important it is to ear health.
+Hopefully, this article has cleared up some questions you may have had, like earwax’s purpose and how important it is to the health of your ears.